Michal-Atlas/DawnStorm/system/index.md

 | Immense  | Towering over land itself          |
 | Primal   | Deities & Titans                   |

+> **Weight** - If for any reason you need an estimate of weight for your humanoid players.
+Use \[Weight = 20x(Height^2)\] with kg and m.
+Adjusting the 20 about 3 up (more weight) or down (underweight).

 ### Skills

-The GM gives you a `Skill Point` when you use a skill in a non-trivial way, they should target about 3 `SP` an hour more or less based on .
+The GM gives you a `Skill Point` when you use a skill in a non-trivial way.

 > `Skill Point` worthy case example:

-You have an amount of so called `Resources` equal to 3 + Your Rank in that skill.

-The amount of `Skill Points` you need to improve any skill is based on it's difficulty and then add +1 per Rank:
+The amount of `Skill Points` you need to improve any skill is based on it's difficulty and then add +1 per Rank up to 4:

 |Cost|Name|
 |:---:|---|